 Hello, Fearless Folks!
 Welcome to Fearlessly Living!
 My name is Samina Martin, aspiring to be Doc.
 Martin in the very near future.
-I am currently a third-year Caribbean Medical Student.
+I am currently a fourth-year Caribbean Medical Student.
 A young West African Girl from Monrovia, Liberia, currently located in the Chicago area.
 This blog is what I would like to call my “public Journal” it is completely informal.
 On this site, my focus is on the intricacies of being a black girl but is also relatable to anyone riding on this roller coaster called life.
 It is my goal to share my journey with you as I take it.
-The postings are geared to helping in making the lives of others easier, based on my personal experiences.
+The postings are geared toward helping in making the lives of others easier, based on my personal experiences.
 I believe that I survived many difficult life experiences to help someone else avoid it or make it a bit easier to go through.
 So I’ve taken one for the team, I bit the bullet so you won’t have to.
 Use me and my experiences to make your life slightly less stressful.
 I hope you find many of my blog topics helpful.
 This is my very first rodeo, so hang tight.

 Please feel free to follow, like, comment and Share (Reblog).